 Voluntary mitigation measures stipulated in any formal way are done so through Codes of Practice.
-A Code of Practice is in place for domestic tuna vessels (see Appendix II in CCSBT ERS/1203/Annual Report New Zealand).
+A Code of Practice emphasising best practice is in place for domestic tuna vessels.
 For charter vessels operated through the New Zealand Japan Tuna Co.
-Ltd., a Code of Practice is in place that stipulates a range of additional measures that can be used to reduce seabird captures.
+Ltd., a Code of Practice is also in place that stipulates a range of additional measures that can be used to reduce seabird captures.
 The specific measures used vary both from vessel to vessel, and in response to specific circumstances (e.g. in response to seabird captures), but include:

-- One or two additional tori lines, which can help maximise the coverage of tori lines over the baited hooks; - Various line weighting regimes; - Bait casters (these are not a mitigation device per se but can help distribute hooks within the zone covered by the tori line); - Offal retention; - Particular attention to the need for and importance of mitigation measures over the period of the full moon, when captures are most likely; - Haul mitigation including water cannons or hoses and bird curtains; and - A catch limit for 'at risk' species of birds.
+- One or two additional tori lines, which can help maximise the coverage of tori lines over the baited hooks; - Various line weighting regimes; - Bait casters (these are not a mitigation device per se but can help distribute hooks within the zone covered by the tori line); - Offal retention;

+- Particular attention to the need for and importance of mitigation measures over the period of the full moon, when captures are most likely; - Haul mitigation including water cannons or hoses and bird curtains; and - A catch limit for 'at risk' species of birds.